mcassiano/requestmatcher/README.md

 serverRule.addFixture(200, "body.json");
 ```

 This will add a response with status code 200 and the contents of the file `body.json` as the body.
 This file, by default, must be located in a folder with name `fixtures`.
-This folder works different for Local Tests and Instrumented Tests.
+This folder works differently for Local Tests and Instrumented Tests.

 - Local tests: these are run locally in the JVM (usually with Robolectric) and follow different conventions.
 Your source folder `test` may contain a folder `java` and a folder `resources`.
 When you compile your code it takes everything in the `resources` folder and puts in the root of your `.class` files.
 So, your fixtures folder must go inside `resources` folder.
-- Instrumented tests: there are run in a device or emulator (usually with Espresso or Robotium).
+- Instrumented tests: these are run on a device or emulator (usually with Espresso or Robotium).
 It follows the android folder layout and so you may have an assets folder inside your `androidTest` folder.
 Your `fixtures` folder must go there.

 Because of these differences, there are two implementations of `RequestMatcherRule`: `LocalTestRequestMatcherRule` and `InstrumentedTestRequestMatcherRule`.
 You should use the generic type for your variable and instantiate it with the required type.
 Example: